uncas/Uncas.Automation/Source/Flows/PersonalAssistant/Readme.md

 ### Example 5: Questions or instructions that it can *not* handle

 - `Suggest some fun outdoor activities.` (For some reason it cannot figure out to call the functions to get my current location and the current weather.)
+- `Find latest research about biology` followed up by `Can you summarize more information about article 2?` (Results in an error because it calls the DR news details method with a URL from an arXiv article.)